AdobeDocs/audience-manager.it-IT/help/using/overview/data-security-and-privacy/opt-out-management.md

 **Esempi**

-Potete effettuare una richiesta di rinuncia ID dichiarata con le `d_cid` coppie `d_cid_ic` chiave-valore.
-I parametri legacy come `d_dpid` e `d_dpuuid` continuano a funzionare, ma sono considerati obsoleti.
-Consultate [CID sostituisce DPID e DPUUID](../../reference/cid.md) In questi esempi, *il corsivo* indica un segnaposto variabile.
+You can make a declared ID opt-out request with the `d_cid` and `d_cid_ic` key-value pairs.
+The legacy parameters like `d_dpid` and `d_dpuuid` still work, but are considered deprecated.
+Consultate [CID sostituisce DPID e DPUUID](../../reference/cid.md) In the examples, *italics* indicates a variable placeholder.

 **Rinunce con CID e CID_ IC**

-Per una descrizione e una sintassi, vedi [Variabili URL e sintassi per gli ID dichiarati](../../features/declared-ids.md#variables-and-syntax).
+For a description and syntax, see [URL Variables and Syntax for Declared IDs](../../features/declared-ids.md#variables-and-syntax).

 | Rinuncia | Esempio di codice |
 |--- |--- |